asraf209/programming-interview-questions/src/graph/recommendedCourses/README.md

 - getDirectFriendsForUser - Returns a list of customer IDs representing the direct friends of an user
 - getAttendedCoursesForUser - Returns a list of course IDs that an user has attended

-Your job is to write a function that provides a ranked(high to low) list of courses(Course IDs) for a given User
+Your job is to write a function that provides a ranked(high to low) list of courses(Course IDs) for any given User